Coalition Publi.ca’s development priorities:

 Given the distributed nature of Coalition Publi.ca’s model, demonstrating usage is a complex process where the potential availability of the same content on different platforms must be taken into account.
 Coalition Publi.ca is developing standards-based (COUNTER R5 and SUSHI) metrics reporting and transfer tools to track usage fully and accurately across all Coalition Publi.ca platforms.

-OJS statistics and reporting display updates: In progress, spring 2019
+OJS statistics and reporting display updates: Completed, spring 2019

 OJS COUNTER and SUSHI support improvements: Summer 2019 (tentative)